Cupping Skills Exam

 • all dry natural processed coffees.

-Origins shown above are in no particular order.
-Courses conducted in a coffee growing countries substitute one of the standard flights for a domestic flight.
+The origins shown above are in no particular order.
+Courses conducted in coffee-growing countries substitute one of the standard flights for a domestic flight.

-Team up with other experienced cuppers and hold tastings regularly — if this is not already a part of your normal daily job or routine.
-The goal is to become familiar with the wide variety of characteristics associated from different origins.
-This is particularly important for cuppers who work in a coffee growing region.
-Those living in coffee growing regions rarely have the opportunity to taste coffees from elsewhere.
+Team up with other experienced cuppers and hold tastings regularly — if this is not already a part of your daily job or routine.
+The goal is to become familiar with the various characteristics of different origins.
+This is particularly important for cuppers who work in a coffee-growing region.
+Those living in coffee-growing areas rarely can taste coffee from elsewhere.

 At the end of each flight, scoresheets are entered into a spreadsheet.
-The spreadsheet applies mathematical formulas to calculate your performance, which is not public information.
-Coffee sensory characteristics are graded on the scale of 6-10 for each attribute (fragrance/aroma, flavor, aftertaste, acidity, etc.) in quarter point increments, leading to a unique total point score.
+The spreadsheet applies proprietary mathematical formulas to calculate your performance.
+Coffee sensory characteristics are graded on a scale of 6-10 for each attribute (fragrance/aroma, flavor, aftertaste, acidity, etc.) in quarter-point increments, leading to a unique total point score.

-Although it is possible that one coffee sample may be evaluated as having all characteristics graded at the exact same, e.g. “7.0” score, it is not frequent.
-Cuppers who rate all characteristics as being equal are generally unsure of their performance or otherwise aiming for the statistical middle in a group of cuppers.
+Although one coffee sample may be evaluated as having all characteristics graded at the same, e.g., “7.0” score, it is not frequent.
+Cuppers who rate all characteristics as being equal are generally unsure of their performance or otherwise aim for the statistical middle in a group of cuppers.
 Cuppers scoring coffees this way will fail and be asked to retake the exam.
-The same is true of those who are unable to correctly complete a scoresheet and those who fall too far out of calibration.
+The same is true of those who cannot correctly complete a scoresheet and those who fall too far out of calibration.

-Calibrate with your fellow cuppers and instructors and avoid lazy or safe harbor cupping.
-Experienced cuppers with exposure to many coffee origins and familiar with the SCA form should pass without much difficulty.
+Calibrate with fellow cuppers and instructors and avoid lazy or safe harbor cupping.
+Experienced cuppers with exposure to many coffee origins and familiar with the SCA form should pass with ease.